 Cart abandonment is when a shopper adds an item to their cart during browsing, but leaves the site or app without completing the purchase.
 A website or online store’s cart abandonment rate is calculated by dividing the total number of completed transactions by the total number of opened carts.

 To calculate cart abandonment: 1 – (total # of completed transactions / total # of carts filled)

 Those that abandon purchase during the cart stage did not advance to the checkout process.
 As the cart stage is earlier than checkout, more customers will hit the cart stage.
 Your cart abandonment rates will therefore almost always be higher than your checkout abandonment rates.

 Checkout abandonment is when a shopper that has initiated the checkout does not finish the purchase.
 The checkout abandonment rate is calculated by dividing the total number of completed transactions by the total number of started transactions.
 High rates usually signal problems with the user experience in the payment process.

 To calculate checkout abandonment: 1 – (total # of completed transactions / total # of initiated checkouts)

 After they have a cart filled with items, customers proceed to checkout.
 Checkout abandonment is farther in the customer journey, and therefore should have a slightly lower rate than cart abandonment.
-At this stage, customers are closer to their purchase and converting.
-An abandonment at checkout means you’ve expended more effort to get them to this stage and it’s more important to capitalize on these efforts.
+At this stage, customers are closer to their purchase.
+An abandonment at checkout means you’ve expended more effort to get them to this stage, so it’s more important to capitalize on these efforts.
 Do everything possible to make it easy to seal the deal and finish the sale.